Hackathon reporting surface

 How to read it

-Use it to explain pauses, blocked attempts, and manager intervention patterns.
+Use it to explain paused judging, blocked attempts, and organiser intervention.

-Which UI control changed the analytics consent state.
+Which UI route or control produced the consent change.

 Typical values or units